 Living Proof Recovery

 Georgia Department of Labor

 Genitiva Home Health

 Projects & Announcements

 Cave Spring Housing Authority

 Northwest Georgia Housing Authority was asked in February 2020 to manage the Cave Spring Housing developments (public housing and HCV/Section 8).
 We are happy to have this opportunity to manage Cave Spring Housing Authority (CSHA).
 NWGHA and CSHA look forward to working together to continue to provide safe, decent, and sanitary housing for the residents.
 We are working hard through this transition and implementing many changes we feel are necessary in order to make CSHA a great place to live.
-Madonna Murphy is the Property Manager and Chris Wilson will serve as the Maintenance Mechanic.
+Madonna Murphy is the on-site Property Manager.

 Willingham Village RAD

 Northwest Georgia Housing Authority took over management for Willingham Village RAD on July 1, 2020.
 There are 96 units, which are 100% Project Based Voucher (PBV).
 These units were a 2015 rehab project managed by The Vantage Group.
 NWGHA now owns 100% of the General Partner (GP).
 Sabrina Dennis is the on-site Property Manager for this property.